zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 # Python packaging: Why we can't have nice things @python-packaging
 # Part 3: Premature Compilation #python #pip #security #setuptools

-Pip 25.0 [has been out](https://discuss.python.org/t/_/78392) for [a bit over a week now](https://github.com/pypa/pip/releases/tag/25.0); and we now also have an [official blog post](https://ichard26.github.io/blog/2025/01/whats-new-in-pip-25.0/) about the release.
+Pip 25.0 [has been out](https://discuss.python.org/t/_/78392) for [a bit over a month now](https://github.com/pypa/pip/releases/tag/25.0); and we now also have an [official blog post](https://ichard26.github.io/blog/2025/01/whats-new-in-pip-25.0/) about the release, as well as a 25.0.1 patch for a regression.

-As I very much expected (I suppose I could have verified this against a pre-release version...), it has a very serious bug.
+Pip 25.0 has what I consider a very serious security vulnerability.
+In the Python ecosystem, it's normal and expected that third-party packages provide their own, arbitrary "setup" code for installation (for example, to run C compilers in project-specific ways, when the code uses a C extension).
+But Pip will run such code *in many more situations than you might naively expect*.
+I think it's obvious that running arbitrary code *when you aren't expecting it and prepared for it* is a much bigger problem.
+The user should have a chance to decide whether to trust the code, first.

 I believe that warnings are more important than baiting people to read the post, so here's the PSA up front:

 1. **Never use Pip to download, test, "dry-run" etc. an untrusted source distribution (sdist).** [It will try to build the package](https://github.com/pypa/pip/issues/1884), **potentially running arbitrary code** (as building an sdist always entails).
 Instead, use the [PyPI website](https://pypi.org) directly, or the [API](https://docs.pypi.org/api/json/) it provides.